Become better acquainted with functions and libraries.

 To what extent is your code readable (i.e., commented and indented with variables aptly named)?

-All students, whether taking the course SAT/UNS or for a letter grade, must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course’s heads.
+All students, whether or not taking the course for a letter grade, must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course’s heads.

-First, curl up with these shorts on loops, functions, Caesar’s cipher, and command-line arguments:
+First, curl up with the below shorts on loops, functions, Caesar’s cipher, and command-line arguments.
+If you happen to see (and are confused by!)

 Be sure you’re reasonably comfortable answering the below when it comes time to submit this problem set’s form!